-Designed and built by John J. Earley in 1907, the building is one of two artists’ workspaces on the block, the other being the adjacent Augustus Bussard House and Studio (1916) at 2129 G Street, N.W.
+Designed and built by John J. Earley in 1907, this building is one of two artists’ workspaces on the block, the other being the adjacent Augustus Bussard House and Studio (1916) at 2129 G Street, NW.
 The Earley Office and Studio is located mid-block on the north side of the street.
 The two-story main office building is L-shaped in plan.
 The studio, or back building, is rectangular in plan and made up of one- and two-story sections.
 A landscaped courtyard with mature vegetation and benches is located in the space between the studio and the main office building.

 DC Inventory: January 28, 2010